Introduction

 What is Kubernetes:

-Kubernetes is basically an open-source tool developed by Google that offers container orchestration.
+Google developed Kubernetes, an open-source tool that provides container orchestration.
 It aids in the administration of containerized applications across diverse deployment settings.

 Kubernetes has gained significant popularity in the world of containerized applications and microservices because it simplifies the management of complex container deployments, increases scalability and availability, and helps organizations achieve greater operational efficiency.
 It has now become a fundamental building block for cloud-native and container-based applications.